dBankCore/steem/doc/dpay-debug-node.md

 The module is set up to use the `with` construct.
-The object construction simply checks for the correct directories and sets internal state. `with debug_node:` connects the node and establishes the internal rpc connection.
+The object construction simply checks for the correct directories and sets internal state. `with debug_node:` connects the node and establishes the internal RPC connection.
 The script can then do whatever it wants to.
-When the `with` block ends, the node automatically shutsdown and cleans up.
+When the `with` block ends, the node automatically shuts down and cleans up.
 The node uses a system standard temp directory through the standard Python TemporaryDirectory as the working data directory for the running node.
 The only work your script needs to do is specify the dpayd binary location and a populated data directory.
 For most configurations